-During a Chapter 13 bankruptcy, you make monthly payments to a bankruptcy trustee who then pays those amounts to your creditors according to a specific repayment plan.
-Your repayment plan is the most important part of your bankruptcy because it details which debts will get paid through your bankruptcy as well as how much your creditors will receive.
-So let’s learn how the Chapter 13 repayment plan works.
+During a Chapter 13 bankruptcy, you'll make monthly payments to a bankruptcy trustee appointed to your case.
+The trustee will pay your creditors according to the repayment plan.
+In this article, you'll learn how the Chapter 13 repayment plan works.

-Certain debts have been deemed important enough by Congress to be characterized as "priority debts."
-These receive special treatment in your bankruptcy case.
-The most common priority debts are domestic support obligations such as alimony and child support, certain taxes, and wages owed to your employees.
-Priority debts must be paid in full through your repayment plan in your bankruptcy.
+Some debts are necessary enough to be characterized as priority debts.
+These obligations receive special treatment in your bankruptcy case.
+The most common priority debts are domestic support obligations such as alimony and child support, recently-incurred taxes, and wages owed to employees.
+Priority debts receive full payment through your repayment plan in Chapter 13 bankruptcy.

 If a creditor has a right to take back property when you default (fail to make payments) on your loan obligation, then that is a "secured debt."
 Examples of secured debts are your mortgage (which is secured by your house) and car loans.
-Each secured debt must be addressed in your repayment plan.
+You must address each secured debt in your repayment plan as follows:

-If you wish to surrender (give up) your house or car, you may do so in your plan.
-However, if you want to keep your house then all of your mortgage arrearages (payments you are behind on) must be paid in full through your repayment plan.
-Depending on where you live, some courts will require you to pay your ongoing mortgage payments through your plan as well but other courts will allow direct payments to the lender.
+Depending on where you live, some courts will require you to pay your ongoing mortgage payments through your plan as well, but other courts will allow direct payments to the lender.

 In most cases, you must also pay your car loans in full through your bankruptcy plan (unless you are surrendering the cars).
-This is usually a good thing because a Chapter 13 bankruptcy may allow you to reduce the principal balance and interest rate on your car loan through a "cramdown."
+Another benefit of Chapter 13 bankruptcy is that it might allow you to reduce the principal balance and interest rate on your car loan through a cramdown.
 Since your car payments will get stretched out over the life of your plan, this will likely reduce your monthly expenses as well.
 In certain situations, especially if your car is worth more than what you owe on it, you may also be able to exclude it from the plan and pay the lender directly outside of the bankruptcy.

 Almost all of your remaining debts will be "nonpriority unsecured debts."
 These include credit card debts, medical bills, and personal loans.
 These debts do not have to be paid in full and do not receive individual treatment in your bankruptcy plan.
-Instead, they are lumped together and paid a certain percentage (anywhere from 0% to 100%) of what is owed on them.
+Instead, they are lumped together and paid a percentage (anywhere from 0% to 100%) of the balance owed.